-- When pack is loaded use 2 hands and lift with your knees
+- When the pack is loaded use 2 hands and lift with your knees

 Buying the proper backpack can make all of the difference.
 When looking for a backpack most children look for style, size, and color.
 Though it is hard to go against fashion, saying no to shoulder bags, messenger bags, briefcases or purses could make all of the difference.
 Sporting goods stores are great places to purchase backpacks because they know how to properly fit your child in the right pack.
 Bags with wheels may seem like a great solution but do not forget that they are can be more of a burden when traveling through snow or upstairs.

 The American Academy of Pediatrics Recommends:

 - A lightweight pack

 - o Start out small

 - A padded back

 - o Take the tension away from your child’s back

 - o Distribute weight evenly